agronholm/apscheduler/docs/index.rst

 Job persistency
 ---------------

-The built-in job stores (save the :class:`~apscheduler.jobstores.ram_store.RAMJobStore`) store jobs in a durable manner.
+The built-in job stores (other than :class:`~apscheduler.jobstores.ram_store.RAMJobStore`) store jobs in a durable manner.
 This means that when you schedule jobs in them, shut down the scheduler, restart it and readd the job store in question, it will load the previously scheduled jobs automatically.

-It can automatically find the callback function using a textual reference saved when the job was added.
-Unfortunately this means that **you can only schedule top level functions with persistent job stores**.
-The job store will raise an exception if you attempt to schedule a noncompliant callable.
+Persistent job stores store a reference to the target callable in text form and serialize the arguments using pickle.
+This unfortunately adds some
+restrictions:

+* You cannot schedule static methods, inner functions or lambdas.
+* You cannot update the objects given as arguments to the callable.

+Technically you *can* update the state of the argument objects, but those changes are never persisted back to the job store.

+.. note:: None of these restrictions apply to ``RAMJobStore``.

 Limiting the number of concurrently executing instances of a job